hmrc/sca-wrapper/README.md

 - Check the `application.conf` file and override the default values
 - Inject `WrapperService` and call `layout()`
 - Pass your HTML view into the method, and override any parameters as needed
+- Since wrapper library has Pta frontend library included in it, provide the ptafrontend route in the app.routes class.

 ## Testing the library locally and making changes to it